Consensys/doc.goquorum/docs/Concepts/Security/Framework/DecentralizedApplication/FrontendComponents.md

 # Frontend

 As any traditional application, dApps Client/Server component has to follow application security best practices.
-Its recommended to use a Secure Software Development Lifecycle (SSDLC) to implement any application.
+It's recommended to use a Secure Software Development Lifecycle (SSDLC) to implement any application.
 In general Secure Development Lifecycle include the following phases :

 - Risk Assessment Phase.